Actemra (Tocilizumab)

 Driving and Operating Machinery

-Actemra hasn’t been shown to impair driving ability, but if you experience dizziness (a reported side effect), don’t drive or operate machinery until it resolves.
+Actemra has not been shown to impair driving ability, but if you experience dizziness, avoid driving.

 Storage